-The Corporate Governance Committee is responsible for taking a leadership role in shaping corporate governance of the Company and in officer and director succession planning.
+The Corporate Governance Committee takes a leadership role in shaping corporate governance of the Company and in officer and director succession planning.
 The committee reviews and makes recommendations to the board on an ongoing basis regarding corporate governance policies and practices for the Company.
 The committee also reviews and makes recommendations on board and committee organization, membership, function and effectiveness.